Simple Cat and Dog Training Technique as Easy as “Click, Treat, Learn”

 Does this sound familiar?
 Like from a psychology class, perhaps?
 It should ring a bell, because the underlying principal of clicker training is scientific (Pavlov’s drooling dogs, and all).
 But you can be excused if you don’t want to know the ins and outs of the science and just want to cut to the chase.

 After all, your pet is just as eager as you are to get to the good part, too.

 You start by teaching your pet that a click means a treat.
-Pick a time when your pet isn't sleeping (not right after a meal) and is a little hungry (a couple of hours before a meal).
-Choose a relatively small, quiet place where you can work without too many distractions, and prepare a pouch or bowl of tiny, yummy treats (diced hot dogs are popular, as are pieces of cheese or chicken).
+Pick a time when your pet isn’t sleeping (not right after a meal) and is a little hungry (a couple of hours before a meal).
+Choose a relatively small, quiet place where you can work without too many distractions, and prepare a pouch or bowl of tiny, yummy treats (diced pieces of cheese or chicken are popular).
 For the next few minutes, click and treat.
 One click, one treat.
 Again and again and again.
 Eventually your pet will show you he understands that the sound means food.
 For example, he may look immediately to the source of the treats after hearing the click.

 When that happens, you’re on to the next stage.
 But wait until your next session, because clicker training works best with a couple of short sessions — less than 10 minutes — every day.

 When you’re ready for round 2, sit quietly with your clicker and treats — and wait.
 Your pet should start volunteering behaviors, everything from sitting to pawing to wandering in a circle.
 When your pet chooses one you like, click, treat and wait again.
 Your pet will initially be confused but should eventually offer the behavior again.
 Be patient!
 When that moment comes, click, treat and wait, again.